Qualified Retirement Plan

 How Does the Qualified Retirement Plan Work ?

 Any retirement plan that satisfies the Internal Revenue Code's (IRC) requirements for tax advantages is considered qualified.
 They often come with tax-deferred growth and pre-tax contributions and are provided by your employer.
 The IRC has requirements that must be met for retirement plans to be qualified.
 These deal with eligibility, contribution limits, and other elements.
-Key plan requirements are as follows :
+A Qualified Retirement Plan is a type of retirement savings plan that meets the requirements set by the IRS, offering tax advantages to both employers and employees.
+Here's how it works:

 Types of Qualified Retirement Plan